gisgeolab/ARPA_Weather_plugin/README.md

 ---

+NOTE: It may be required to restart QGIS after installing all the packages!

+---

 Now you can pen QGIS and do the following step:
 Go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`